abelcabezaroman/definitive-image-comparison-slider/README.md

 </div>
 ```

-Finally, you need to initialize the component like this:
+Finally, you need to initialize the component like this.

 ```javascript
 new Dics({